Izhaki/codinsky/README.md

 > Can't see the forest for the trees.

-Immersed in a sea of statements, it is natural for developers to overlook the higher-level qualities of their code.
+Immersed in a sea of statements and expressions, it is natural for developers to overlook the higher-level qualities of their code.

 Codinsky provides a concise graphical overview of your script.